Hi Travel Junkies,

 Today we are going to focus on one of the most popular rewards programs, Chase Ultimate Rewards.

 Chase Ultimate Rewards are points are one of the most valuable reward currencies on the market because of their flexibility to transfer to travel partners, book travel through the Ultimate Rewards Portal, or even be used to get cash back.

 Chase Ultimate Rewards can be earned with the following credit cards:

-Chase Sapphire Preferred – Sapphire Preferred earns 2x points on all dining and travel purchases, has no foreign transaction fees, and is currently offering a signup bonus of 50,000 Ultimate Points after $4,000 spend in the first 3 months.
+Chase Sapphire Preferred (learn more) – Sapphire Preferred earns 2x points on all dining and travel purchases, has no foreign transaction fees, and is currently offering a signup bonus of 50,000 Ultimate Points.

 Sapphire Preferred is arguably the best travel rewards card in the market and one of my go-to cards for day-to-day spending.

 Chase Freedom (Learn More) –Chase Freedom is a basic cash back card but it technically earns Ultimate Reward Points.
 If you have a Chase Sapphire Preferred or Chase Ink you can “unlock” your Freedom points to be used for more than just cash back.

 Chase Freedom Unlimited (Learn More) – Freedom Unlimited is a brand new card from Chase that earns 1.5 points per $1 spend on all purchases and has no annual fee.
 This is the newest addition to the Chase Ultimate Reward family.

 Chase Ink Preferred (Learn More) – Chase Ink Plus is a business credit card that earns 3x points on dining and travel.
 Ink Preferred is currently offering a signup bonus of 80,000 points.

 Sailing in Maui thanks to Chase Ultimate Rewards Points